Page created on June 12, 2018 by RL

 - Q: How can we encourage drivers to observe the posted speed limits on Boulder Lane and other streets in CC?

-A: The CC HOA board has authorized the purchase of two (2) radar speed signs to be installed in mid-summer 2018 at proposed locations on both the north and south portions of Boulder Lane [photo to be inserted at a later time].
+A: The CC HOA board has authorized the purchase of two (2) radar speed signs to be installed in mid-summer 2018 at proposed locations on both the north and south portions of Boulder Lane.
+The north Boulder location will be very close to the driveway entrance for the pool/tennis courts.
+The south Boulder location will be just across the street from the Savannah Ridge intersection.
 Also, we encourage residents to report observed unsafe driving to 911 for a response from Austin police if the event just occurred (within 5 minutes) and some details of the vehicle can be provided such as vehicle make, model, color, license plate #, etc. Speed humps will not be an allowed traffic calming option on Boulder according to current Austin Transportation Dept. regulations.

 - Q: What is the purpose of the planned radar speed signs that are scheduled to be installed in mid-summer of 2018 in CC?